nervosnetwork/docs/docs/getting-started/run-node.md

 #### Build
-Here we build from the source code on `Master` branch, which is the latest release version.
-For other versions and branches, please refer [CKB repo](https://github.com/nervosnetwork/ckb) for more information.
+Here we build from the source code on `master` branch, which is the latest release version.
+For other versions and branches, please check the [CKB repo](https://github.com/nervosnetwork/ckb) for more information.

 Get the source code: